tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - Security signals and events from the node level

 In terms of deployment, that means:
-A Defender profile deployed to each node provides the runtime protections and collects signals from nodes using eBPF technology: it relies on a DaemonSet to ensure all nodes in the cluster are covered.
+A Defender profile deployed to each node provides the runtime protections and collects signals from nodes using eBPF technology: it relies on a <a href="https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/">DaemonSet</a> to ensure all nodes in the cluster are covered.
-Azure Policy add-on for Kubernetes collects cluster and workload configuration for admission control policies (Gatekeeper): this basically translates Azure Policies to Gatekeepr/OPA policies for audit, enforcement and prevention of threats.
+Azure Policy add-on for Kubernetes collects cluster and workload configuration for admission control policies (Gatekeeper): this basically translates Azure Policies to Gatekeeper/OPA policies (see <a href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3%2C%20an%20admission%20controller,state%20of%20your%20Kubernetes%20clusters%20from%20one%20place.">here</a> for details on OPA and Gatekeeper) for audit, enforcement and prevention of policies on the admission controller of your clusters.<br />
-The container registry part does not need anything specific, outside of network considerations.
+The container registry does not need anything specific, outside of network considerations.